JacksonBates/fcc-git-nomic/RULES.md

 This rule applies retroactively.

 ## 9 - Squish Bugs
 If a player has accumalated bugs in their software, they can pay another player with the title 'Hunter of Bugs' to remove the bug for them at a cost of ONE sticker which will be paid directly to the 'Hunter of Bugs'.
 Players will discuss their transactions in a newly created 'Market Place' issues thread.
 A player cannot remove their own bugs, even if they are also a 'Hunter of Bugs'.

+## 10 - Proposals
+By submitting a Github Pull Request, players may propose any change to this ruleset, including the addition of new rules as well as the amendment or removal of existing rules.
+All such proposals are subject to the same rules as new rules proposals.
+In particular, a proposal must be accepted by vote, as described in rule 3 - Rule Acceptance, before it is passed into effect; and players cannot make a new proposal if there is any outstanding proposals they have not personally cast a vote on, as described in rule 4 - Citizenship Rights.